lambdaclass/concrete/ROADMAP.md

 `KNOWN_HOLES.md` to an index over the numbered corpus; and corrects stale `DEFER.md`, `LANGUAGE_GAPS.md`, `IDENTITY.md`, error-convention, and anti-feature statements.
 The repair may land as documentation commits before the generated claim records exist; R-0438 owns preventing recurrence.
+The same repair removes stale hand-counted theorem totals, replaces “empty capability set means pure” with the narrower “authority-free” claim, and makes proof-boundary documents use R-0440’s orthogonal evidence dimensions instead of assigning every fact to one total tier.
+Stable documents link to generated proof coverage rather than freezing a count that changes when a theorem lands.

 Gate: the generated matrix fails on a newly added constructor with no declared story, in each of the AST, Core, resolve, and project inventories; the claim gate